- Vision Screening Home

 According to Minnesota Department of Health (MDH) guidelines, a child's vision should be screened at the following program specific intervals:

-Objective screening: All other objective screenings and procedures are done at every well child visit for children ages 3 through 10 years and then once between the ages of 11 through 14 years, once between the ages of 15 through 17 years and once between the ages of 18 through 20 years.
+- Objective screening: All other objective vision screenings and procedures are done at every well child visit for children ages 3 through 10 years and then once between the ages of 11 through 14 years, once between the ages of 15 through 17 years and once between the ages of 18 through 20 years.
 Acuity screening is in addition to the physical assessment of ocular health performed by the C&TC provider.

 Minnesota school districts are required to offer Early Childhood Screening to young children before kindergarten entrance, targeting children 3 to 4 years of age.
 Children must be screened at least once before kindergarten entry.